Traffic Ticket Classifications

 Examine Your Ticket Closely To See If You Can Pay By Mail…

 In some cases, the ticket will advise you of the option of mailing in the listed penalty assessment fine amount with added court surcharges and costs within 20 days of the issuance of the ticket.
-In other cases, if you have a good driving record, the court may mail to you (usually sent out 1-2 weeks after the violation date) a follow-up letter advising that the ticket may be paid by mail before a specific due date.
+If you have a good driving record, there might be an alternative outcome.
+The court may mail to you (usually sent out 1-2 weeks after the violation date) a follow-up letter advising that the ticket may be paid by mail before a specific due date.
 Make sure that the ticket has your correct address on it or else you may not receive any additional information that the court mails to you.
 Directly notify the court if the ticket does not contain your correct address.

 If you are allowed to pay the ticket by mail, you must either mail in the penalty assessment fine amount by the due date or you must appear in court on the date listed on the ticket.
 If your ticket does not have the “penalty assessment” box checked and include instructions regarding a specific fine amount and how to pay it, then you must appear in court on the date listed on the ticket.